operator-framework/community-operators/docs/pull_request_template.md

 --

-<sup>1</sup> If you feel your Operator does not fit any of the pre-defined categories, file a PR against this repo and explain your need
+<sup>1</sup> If you feel your Operator does not fit any of the pre-defined categories, file an issue against this repo and explain your need

 <sup>2</sup> For more information see [here](https://github.com/operator-framework/operator-sdk/blob/master/doc/images/operator-capability-level.svg)